evstigneevnm/slurm_gpu_mpi_docker/README.md

 ```
 This will create a file `slurmmpigpu+test+0.01.sqsh` which is generated in the repository directory. *Optionally* check the hash of your local image, e.g. use `sha512sum slurmmpigpu+test+0.01.sqsh`

-5. Copy this file to your working directory on the Cluster.
+5. Copy this file to your working directory on the Cluster, using `rsync`, `scp` or any other means.

 **On the Cluster**